pghiraldelli/node-server-with-auth/readme.md

 ## Node Server with auth

-This project is to create a server to make authentications throw different methods.
+This project is to create a server to make authentications throw different methods using [passport](http://www.passportjs.org/).
 It is necessary to configure your .env file with the required credentials.

 So far we have implemented: